 The Samaritan palliative care team will spend time talking and listening to you and your family.
 They will make sure you completely understand all of your treatment options and choices.
 By deeply exploring your personal goals, the palliative care team will help you match those goals to the options.
 They will work with your current physician or specialist.
 This gives you more control over your care.
 Contact us now to learn more: (800) 229-8183.

-Palliative care physicians and nurse practitioners can assist you with difficult medical decisions and help you weigh the pros and cons of various treatments.
+Palliative care physicians, nurse practitioners, and social workers can assist you with difficult medical decisions and help you weigh the pros and cons of various treatments.

-In other words: your primary doctors should be focused on your illness, while palliative experts focus specifically on your comfort.
+In other words: your primary doctors should be focused on your illness, while palliative experts focus specifically on your physicals emotional, and spiritual comfort.

 Palliative Medical Partners visits are covered by Medicare, Medicaid, and most commercial insurers with applicable co-payments and deductibles.
 If you have any questions about coverage and cost, please call us at (800) 229-8183.